 |5||Review of actions from the meeting||Rachel||10 Mins|

-As you can see from the above effective meetings agenda it becomes very clear that the structure of the meeting is clearly defined.
+As you can see from the above effective meetings agenda, it becomes obvious that the meeting’s structure is clearly defined.
 The participants who are supposed to present know what they need to present and the duration within which they need to complete the effective meetings presentation.

-Such detailed agenda will therefore help in ensuring that meetings become more effective.
+Such a detailed agenda will, therefore, help in ensuring that meetings become more effective.

-- Participants List: Most of the times the organizers do not think through on who are the participants that need to be invited.
-It is very important that based on the outcome required from the meeting the correct set of participants are invited.
+- Participants List: Most of the time, the organizers do not think through to who the participants need to be invited.
+It is essential that, based on the outcome required from the meeting, the correct set of participants are invited.

-In case, if some of the required participants are missed out than the decision cannot be taken.
-Alternatively if we end up inviting participants who are not needed in the meeting than they will be wasting their time, feel bored during the meeting and may create disturbance impacting the discussions.
+If some of the required participants are missed out, then the decision cannot be taken.
+Alternatively, if we end up inviting participants who are not needed in the meeting, then they will be wasting their time, feel bored during the meeting and may create disturbance impacting the discussions.

-- Correct size of the meeting room is booked.
+- The correct size of the meeting room is booked.

-- Participants confirm their participation for the meeting in advance.
+- Participants confirm their participation in the meeting in advance.

-- If the participants are supposed to go thru any data / reading material/ preparatory material than the same needs to be sent well in advance.
+- If the participants are supposed to go thru any data/reading material/ preparatory material, then the same needs to be sent well in advance.

-- At times all the participants are expected to present their material in standard way in such a case templates needs to be circulated in advance.
+- At times all the participants are expected to present their material in a standard way; in such a case, templates need to be circulated in advance.

 #2:Tips during the meeting:

 - Start the meeting and end the meeting on time.
-If the meeting has time slots for different pieces of agenda than keep track on time and try to ensure that those time limits are strictly adhered to.
+If the meeting has time slots for different pieces of the agenda, keep track of time and ensure that those time limits are strictly adhered to.

 - If possible, serve light refreshments or tea/coffee as they are good icebreakers and keep the members awake and engaged.

-- Greet the members at the beginning of the meeting, give the background and quickly go thru the agenda of the meeting and expected outcome of the meeting at the start to ensure that all the participants are on the same page.
+- Greet the members at the beginning of the meeting, give the background, and quickly go through the meeting’s agenda and the expected outcome of the meeting to ensure that all the participants are on the same page.

 - At the end of the meeting, summarize the meeting discussion, agreements reached, actions that need to be taken and decide on the time of the next meeting (if needed)